iOS17/Esign/README.md

 Read More: - [iOS 17 unc0ver jailbreak compatibility](https://github.com/iOS17/unc0ver-jailbreak/)
 - [iOS 15 - iOS 18.1 Dopamine jailbreak compatibility](https://github.com/iOS17/Dopamine-Jailbreak)

 This tool supports all iPhone models, the most recent iOS version, and free Esign certificates available globally.
-You can use these free certificates to sign and install iPA files on your device.
+You can use these free certificates to sign and install IPA files on your device.

-Unlike AltStore, Sideloadly limitations, this tool will change the game by allowing iOS users to sign iPA files directly; neither user needs developer knowledge.
+Unlike AltStore and Sideloadly's limitations, this tool will change the game by allowing iOS users to sign IPA files directly; neither user needs developer knowledge.
 The best part is that you don't need a jailbroken iPhone or iPad.
-This tool can be used with or without Jailbreak.
+This tool can be used with or without a Jailbreak.

 To sign and install the IPA file on your iDevice, Esign requires a .p12 certificate.
 As mentioned, you can use the globally available free certificate by following the link.
 However, those certificates will likely be revoked quickly due to Apple's new cert revoke mechanism.
-Once Apple revokes the certificate, your installed iPA apps also get revoked, meaning you must resign them with a new free certificate.
+Once Apple revokes the certificate, your installed IPA apps also get revoked, meaning you must resign them with a new free certificate.

 We strongly advise you to buy high-quality certificates from legitimate certificate-selling services.
 Here are some of them: